Alten Solar Power Station

-Alten Solar Power Station, also Kesses 1 Solar Power Station, is a 44 MW solar power plant under construction in Kenya, the largest economy in the East African Community.
+Alten Solar Power Station, also Kesses 1 Solar Power Station, is a 44 MW solar power plant in Kenya, the largest economy in the East African Community.

 Location

 The power station is located outside the city of Eldoret, in Uasin Gishu County, approximately 312 km, by road, north-west of Nairobi, the capital and largest city in Kenya.
 The solar farm will sit on approximately 10 ha of former farmland, approximately 12 km, south-east of Eldoret and about one kilometer east of Eldosol Solar Power Station and Radiant Solar Power Station.

 Overview

 Kenya has ambitions to electrify 100 percent of the country's population, up from 70 percent in 2017.
-This development and the 50 megawatts Kopere Solar Power Station, together with the 55 megawatts Garissa Solar Power Station, owned by Kenya Rural Electrification Authority, are aimed to diversify Kenya electricity sources, given the unpredictability of hydro-power in this East African country.
+This development and the 50 megawatt Kopere Solar Power Station, together with the 55 megawatt Garissa Solar Power Station, owned by Kenya Rural Electrification Authority, are aimed to diversify Kenya electricity sources, given the unpredictability of hydro-power in this East African country.
 This power station is expected to supply 123 GWh of energy annually, enough to meet the energy needs of over 245,000 Kenyan homes.